ShzNet/Orchestrix/tasks/phase-5-worker.md

 - [ ] `JobConsumer.cs` : BackgroundService
   - Subscribe to `job.dispatch.{queue}` for each queue
-  - Use SemaphoreSlim for concurrency control
+  - Use `SemaphoreSlim(MaxConcurrentJobs)` for concurrency control
+  - Track current concurrent jobs count
   - Dispatch to JobExecutor

 ---